robert-osborne/django-kevin/README.md

     heroku config:push
     git push heroku master

-If you get the error message "Aborted due to warnings", then just keep trying to rebuild the multi-buildpack again with `git push heroku master`.
+If you get the error message "Push rejected, failed to compile Multipack app", then just keep trying to rebuild the multi-buildpack again with `git push heroku master`.

 After `post_compile` is successful, uncomment line 203 in `/{{ project_name }}/config/settings/base.py` with the variable `STATICFILES_STORAGE` to enable django-pipeline.